-NEMETHY: The Dawn of a New Era: More expensive Energy and Wages?
+NEMETHY: The dawn of a new era: more expensive energy and wages?

 Psychologists say that the human brain suffers from dozens of different biases, perhaps one of the most important of these being “recency bias”.
 We tend to project the past into the future.
 Assuming the hypothesis in the title of this article is correct, we likely face a very different future.

-I see this period of high cost of energy and wages as being a phase—maybe five years, maybe ten.
+I see this period of high cost of energy and wages as being a phase – maybe five years, maybe ten.
 As the saying goes, the cure for high prices…is high prices.
 High prices will encourage energy innovation and substitution, robotics, etc., that will, over time, shift the supply of these production factors.
 But brace yourselves for a few tough years.

 So let’s look at the evidence behind higher costs for energy; and wages, and then will revert back to some implications for the future.